Scaffolding Parts: 11 Different Components Of Scaffolding

 Key Functions of Sole Boards:

-• Load Distribution: Sole boards spread the weight of the scaffold and any additional loads over a larger surface area, preventing the base plates from sinking into the ground and ensuring stability.
+• Load Distribution: Sole boards spread the scaffold’s weight and any additional loads over a larger surface area, preventing the base plates from sinking into the ground and ensuring stability.

 • Ground Protection: By distributing the load, sole boards protect the underlying surface from damage, which is particularly important when scaffolding is set up on non-structural pavements like block paving, concrete slabs, tarmac, or asphalt.